spryker/docker-sdk/docs/04-choosing-a-version.md

 See [7.11 Git Tools - Submodules](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules) and [git-submodule reference](https://git-scm.com/docs/git-submodule) for more information about git submodule.

-#### How do you use git submodule to stick to the chosen version?
+#### Using git submodule to stick to the chosen version

-To fetch a chosen version of docker/sdk, init or update the docker/sdk submodule:
+To fetch a chosen version of the Docker SDK, init or update the Docker SDK submodule:
 ```bash
 git submodule update --init --force docker
 ```

-### Reference file
+### Configuring a reference file

 To configure a reference file: